nlhq/nlhq.github.io/documents/index.md

 ---
 title: Documents
+description: Source for all types of free landlord documents in both MS Word and PDF formats.
 ---

 Our goal at NewLandlordHQ is to make becoming a landlord as easy as possible.
 One of the challenges when first starting out is having all the correct documentation.
 At NewLandlordHQ we provide you with free, ready-to-use documents.
 We provide all our documents in both Word and PDF formats so you can easily edit them or use them as-is.